edunavata/export-playlist/README.md

     SPOTIPY_REDIRECT_URI=http://localhost:8888/callback
     ```

-    Or copy the provided `.env.demo` and fill in your credentials.
+    Or copy the provided `.env.demo` and fill in your values.

 ## Usage